The Lighthouse (2019 film): Plot

 As the storm continues to rage, Winslow and Wake get drunk every night and alternate between moments of intimacy and hostility.
 One night, Winslow tries unsuccessfully to steal the lantern room keys from Wake and contemplates murdering him.
 Winslow later sees the one-eyed head of Wake's previous wickie in a lobster trap.
 While drunk, Winslow confesses to Wake that his real name is Thomas Howard, and he assumed the identity of Ephraim Winslow, his cruel foreman in Canada whom he deliberately allowed to drown during a log drive.
 Howard has a menacing vision of Wake accusing Howard of "spilling [his] beans" and runs to the dory to try to leave the island, but Wake appears and destroys the boat with an axe.
 After chasing Howard back to their lodgings, Wake claims it was Howard who chased him and hacked up the dory, as Howard was driven mad by his confession.

-With no alcohol left, Howard and Wake begin drinking a concoction of turpentine and honey, and that night a giant wave crashes through the wall of their cottage.
+Howard and Wake run out of alcohol and turn to drinking sweetened turpentine.
+That night, a giant wave crashes through the wall of their cottage and floods it.
 In the morning, Howard finds Wake's logbook, in which Wake has criticized him as a drunken and incompetent employee and recommended he be fired without pay.
 The two men argue, and Howard attacks Wake while hallucinating the mermaid, the real Winslow, and Wake as a Proteus-like figure.
 Howard beats Wake into submission and takes him to the hole at the base of the lighthouse to bury him alive.
 Before losing consciousness, Wake describes a "Promethean" punishment that awaits those who look in the lantern, and Howard takes the keys to the lantern room.

 Howard goes to get a cigarette, and Wake returns and strikes him with the axe.
 Howard disarms and kills Wake before ascending the lighthouse.
 In the lantern room, the Fresnel lens opens to Howard, who reaches in and violently screams in distortion before falling down the lighthouse steps.
-Some time later, a barely-alive Howard lies nude on the rocks with a damaged eye as a flock of gulls peck at his exposed organs; the lighthouse is nowhere in sight.
+Later, a barely-alive Howard lies nude on the rocks with a damaged eye as a flock of gulls peck at his exposed organs.